All Saints' Church, King's Heath

 All Saints' Church, King's Heath, is a Grade II listed Church of England parish in the Anglican Diocese of Birmingham.

 History

 The church was constructed by Edward Holmes and Frederick Preedy in 1860.
 It was consecrated on 26 July 1860 by Henry Pepys the Bishop of Worcester.
 The spire was completed in 1866.

 The north aisle, organ chamber and vestries were added in 1883 by J. A. Chatwin.
 The west end was enlarged in 1899 by J. P. Sharp.

 Organ

 An organ was presented to the church around 1864 by Mr. Dawes.
 This was replaced in 1892 by an organ by Flight and Robson from St. John's Church, Blackheath, London.

-In 1926 and organ by Nicholson and Co was installed.
+In 1926 an organ by Nicholson and Co was installed.
 A specification of the organ can be found on the National Pipe Organ Register.
 This was replaced in 2008 by a Phoenix Digital Organ.